chrispan0/custom-wordle/README.md

   <li>Different themed answer sets.</li>
   <li>Indicator for when the current challenge is from a challenge link.</li>
   <li>Option to add additional rows without resetting the board.</li>
+  <li>Different difficulties: Higher difficulty corresponds to more repeated characters in the answer</li>
   <li>Refactor 'script.js' to be multiple imported scripts.</li>
 </ol>